nroldanf/DeepLearningSpecialization/2_Hyperparameter_Optimization/week3/notes.md

 - Estimating using EWA across the mini-batches: with all of the mus calculated at every mini-batch calculate the EWA of mean and variance and the __beta__ and __gamma__ parameters learned and use those values at __test time__.

 Keras uses the moving average of both mean and variance of the mini-batches it has been seen during training.

+## Multiclass classification

+8. __Softmax Regression__

+Softmax layer is used in the output layer for multiclass classification (softmax activation function).
+Outputs a unit vector that sums up the probability that the inputs belongs to each of the classes.

+9. __Training a softmax classifier__